Social Enterprise Development Initiative

 Overview

-The Social Enterprise Development Initiative (SEDI) aims to help social enterprises be more efficient and effective in delivering social benefits to vulnerable Australians.
+The Social Enterprise Development Initiative (SEDI) aims to help social enterprises be more efficient and effective in delivering social benefits to vulnerable people.

-• grants of up to $120,000 for eligible social enterprises.
-They can use this to grow their business and increase their support for Australians experiencing disadvantage
+• grants of up to $120,000 for eligible social enterprises to grow and help more people facing disadvantage

-• online capability building activities for the broader social enterprise sector.
-This will help build sector knowledge and skills.
+• funding for online activities to help the wider social enterprise sector build knowledge and skills.

 SEDI was announced in the 2023–24 budget as part of the Targeting Entrenched Disadvantage package.
 This committed $11.6 million to support the growth of the social enterprise sector in Australia.